gp86041/myprojects/project1.md

 }
 ```

 Here we used **filter** function, it applies a moving sum function over a time series.
-For example, if you have a list of data like 1,1,1,1,1,1,1,1,1, you want to apply a moving sum at a window of 3 records, and you only care about all data past the record of interest.
+For example, if you have a list of data like 1,1,1,1,1,1,1,1,1, you want to apply a moving sum at a window of 3 records, and you only care about all data past the record of interest. **x** is the number of observations before the data you would want to sum up.
 You can write it below:

 ```{.r}
 filter(rep(1,9),rep(1,3),side=1)